After All this you won’t have to hang out

 You queer or something?

-Doesn’t this cafeteria have a no fags allowed rule?
+Doesn’t this cafeteria have a no fags

 What’s the matter you goin faggot?